-Life-to-date at December 31, 2018, Entegrus achieved 98.87% of the amended Net Cumulative Energy Savings target.
+Life-to-date at December 31, 2019, Entegrus achieved 117.00% of the amended Net Cumulative Energy Savings target.
 In March 2019, the provincial government announced the winddown of the conservation framework and the uploading of provincial conservation programs from the distributor to the IESO.
-Final provincial conservation reporting showed Entegrus had exceeded its Net Cumulative Energy Savings target.